ker2x/DearDiary/README.md

 ---

-That was one big messy daily report.
+- That was one big messy daily report.
 I wanted to explore a CVE and found a (minor) but instead.
-That's even better, isn't it ?
+- That's even better, isn't it ?

-Zzzz
+- Zzzz
+- Or not, my bug was (partially :( )) fixed and closed already.
+- and i found another problem (pretty much the same bug actually) when calling sudoedit -h
+- I think i understand why there is no sudoedit on mac. it shouldn't exist in the first place, imho.
+- Zzz ?

 ---